October 18th - 23rd 2015

 The programme will still start on Sunday afternoon with a short introductory walk followed by four full days of walking with time for stops of interest - scenic, architectural, local history, Lakeland traditions, flora etc.

 All days begin by travelling by small coach to the start.
-A typical ‘Easy’ day will involve walking for up to three hours with modest height gains, a stop for coffee and lunch in a local hostelry or café (or a packed lunch).
+A typical ‘Easier’ day will involve walking for up to three hours with modest height gains, a stop for coffee and lunch in a local hostelry or café (or a packed lunch).
 Afternoon will be a shorter length walk.
-‘Medium’ walks tend to be slightly longer and higher and involve either a packed lunch or a pub / cafe lunch.
-‘Hard’ walks involve much more strenuous walks with a packed lunch on 3 days, taking in the higher peaks.
+‘Harder’ walks tend to be slightly longer and higher and involve either a packed lunch or a pub / cafe lunch.

 Prior to dinner each evening there is a meeting in the Brathay Room to reflect on the day’s walking, view photographs taken on the day, order lunch and discuss the routes for the following day.

 Leave the car behind, along with the worries of route finding and have everything arranged for you.
 All you need are comfortable boots, a small day sack for a camera, spare pullover, waterproofs and possibly a hat and gloves.

 Harder : Starting at Castlerigg Stone Circle we walk via Rakefoot to climb Bleaberry Fell and High Seat.
 After the summit we drop down to the hamlet of Wathendlath before returning to the valley floor for pick-up in Grange-in-Borrowdale.
 (9.5 miles / 2400 ft)